juls0730/gloom/README.md

 # GLoom

-GLoom is a plugin-based web server written in Go.
+GLoom is a plugin-based web app manager written in Go.
 GLoom's focus is to provide and simple and efficient way to host micro-web apps easily.

 ## Features